shipworthy/simple_feature_flags/README.md

 # README

-SimpleFeatureFlags provides a simple way to enable or disable features, per-environment, using application configuration.
+SimpleFeatureFlags provides basic, simple feature flag functionality.
+You can use application configuration (`config/runtime.exs`) to select the deployment environments in which a feature is enabled

+This approach is useful when you want to roll out a feature to only a subset of your environments.
+Here are a couple of examples:
+1. You want to try a feature in your localhost and staging environments, before rolling it out to production.
+2. You want to use a feature in a subset of your production environments (based on a region, or some other grouping).

-The example below describes using a new, exciting algorithm (`:new_algorithm`) for computing `𝝿` in localhost and staging deployment environments, before rolling it out to production (or not).
+The example below describes switching to a new, exciting algorithm (`:new_algorithm`) for computing `𝝿` in `:localhost` and `:staging` deployment environments, before rolling it out to `:production` (or not).

 ## Installation